 Tip – If your devices distract you, turn them off and check them (along with social media) at specific times during the day.

-If any of the above distractions truly distract you, you need to make a conscious effort to change them immediately.
+If any of the above day trading distractions and they truly distract you, you need to make a conscious effort to change them immediately.
 If there are other distractions that aren’t on my list but have you thinking then change those to strengthen up your trading day.
 Lastly I would be very careful finding inspiration from the marketing tactics used by many.
 In my opinion they are worthless, harmful and dangerous.

 If you agree, disagree or want to add something below I would love to hear your thoughts.